 Nutrition is an important determinant of a healthy pregnancy.
 We cannot overemphasize how important it is for you to have a diet rich in healthy foods and devoid of all junk food during your pregnancy.
 Nutrition affects the outcome of pregnancy and many serious complications of pregnancy, labor, and delivery can be avoided through good nutrition.

 Thank you for your interest in midwifery care and natural childbirth.
 We are a part of The GW Medical Faculty Associates and deliver at The George Washington University Hospital.
 Midwives are experts in providing independent, evidence-based care to healthy, normal women.
 At GW, our collaborative model of care is committed to supporting your plan for a normal vaginal delivery.

-Our office practice has 3 convenient locations:
+Our office practice has two convenient locations:

 22nd & I Street, NW, 5th Floor